-The growth of tax-related identity theft incidents is a trend that concerns all taxpayers and practitioners.
-At the end of fiscal 2012, the IRS had almost 650,000 identity theft cases in its inventory, according tothe IRS National Taxpayer Advocate.
+Tax practitioners and their clients are concerned about the growing epidemic of tax-related identity theft in America - both refund theft and employment theft.
+At the end of fiscal 2013, the IRS had almost 600,000 identity theft cases in its inventory, according tothe IRS National Taxpayer Advocate.

-The AICPA shares members' concern about the impact of identity theft and offers the resources below to help members learn more about this issue and advise clients.
-We have testified before Congress and the IRS Oversight Board and offer recommendations on ways to further protect taxpayers, as well as preparers.
-(AICPA Asks for Changes in Senate Identity Theft Bill )
+The AICPA shares members' concerns about the impact of identity theft and offers the resources below to help them learn more about this issue and advise clients.
+We have provided recommendations to Congress and the IRS Oversight Board on ways to further protect taxpayers and preparers.

 ||What's Happening in Washington